Casus-B/Casus-custom-Chatfill-II/README.md

 - These changes, along with the tracker revamp described in my previous changelog, justify a full version update, hence 8.0.

 - Token count did go up a bit, but the non-toy instructions should still duck below the 1,000 token mark.
-Enabling everything (including the "Eroticism" NSFW toggle, the colored text toggle, and the two trackers) will put you well under 1,800 tokens, which I consider pretty lightweight given that so many people run high-token-count tracker extensions on top of their presets.
+Enabling everything (including the "Eroticism" NSFW toggle, the colored text toggle, and the two trackers) will put you under 1,750 tokens, which I consider pretty lightweight given that so many people run high-token-count tracker extensions on top of their presets.
 These extensions either cost extra API calls or context in the main call.

 - So you can either look at this preset as very lightweight without the 'toys,' or you could look at it as a *somewhat* lightweight preset with lots of bells and whistles.
 Or so I would argue, lol.